barbidoux/Lumi-Lab/ARCHITECTURE.md

 ---

+## 🌍 Hardware Accessibility

+This architecture is designed to be **democratically accessible**:

+- **RTX 4090 (16GB)**: Optimal performance, all models comfortable
+- **RTX 3080/3090 (10-12GB)**: All models work well with adjusted batch sizes
+- **RTX 3060/3070 (8GB)**: Tiny and Small models work great, Base is possible with patience
+- **Lower-end cards**: Tiny model works on even more modest hardware

+**Philosophy**: You don't need a datacenter to train LLMs from scratch.
+A consumer GPU, patience, and good coffee ☕ are enough.

+> *"I don't have an excavator, I have a fork.
+But technical complexity has never been an obstacle, only an exciting puzzle."*

+---

-*This architecture documentation is maintained alongside the codebase and updated with each major release.*
+*This architecture documentation is maintained alongside the codebase and updated with each major release.
+Last updated: January 2025*